National child benefit for previous years

-The national child benefit is a joint initiative of the federal, provincial, and territorial governments that will:
+The national child benefit is a joint initiative of the federal, provincial, and territorial governments that:

-- help prevent and reduce the depth of child poverty;
+- helped prevent and reduce the depth of child poverty

-- promote attachment to the workforce by ensuring that families will always be better off as a result of working; and
+- promoted attachment to the workforce by ensuring that families will always be better off as a result of working

-- reduce overlap and duplication of government programs and services.
+- reduced overlap and duplication of government programs and services

 - Date modified: